Scouter's Training Award: Requirements

 Requirements vary, depending on position, but all requirements basically amount to creation and/or maintenance of a quality Scouting program.
 The award may be earned as the Scouter's Training Award for Cub Scouts, Scouter's Training Award for Boy Scouts, Varsity Scout Leader Training Award, Venturing Leader Training Award, Sea Scout Leader Training Award or Roundtable Staff Training Award.

 Scouter's Training Award for Cub Scouts is for all Cub Scout leaders.
 They must have at least two years of tenure as a registered adult Cub Scout leader, complete This Is Scouting training, and complete basic training for their position.
 They must attend a pow-wow, university of Scouting, or four roundtable meetings during each year of the tenure for this award.
 In addition, in each year, they must participate in an annual pack planning meeting; their pack must achieve at least the Bronze level of Journey to Excellence; they must give primary leadership in meeting at least one pack Journey to Excellence objective; and they must participate in at least one additional supplemental or advanced training event at the council level or higher.

-Scouter's Training Award for Boy Scouts is for all Boy Scout leaders.
-They must have at least two years of tenure as a registered adult Boy Scout leader, complete This Is Scouting training, and complete basic training for their position.
+Scouter's Training Award for Scouts, BSA is for all Scout leaders.
+They must have at least two years of tenure as a registered adult Scout leader, complete This Is Scouting training, and complete basic training for their position.
 They must attend a university of Scouting or four roundtable meetings during each year of the tenure for this award.
 In addition, in each year, they must participate in an annual troop planning meeting; their troop must achieve at least the Bronze level of Journey to Excellence; they must give primary leadership in meeting at least one troop Journey to Excellence objective; and they must participate in at least one additional supplemental or advanced training event at the council level or higher.

-Adult leader training in Boy Scouts always starts with Youth Protection Training.
+Adult leader training in Scouts, BSA always starts with Youth Protection Training.
 For basic position training, Scoutmasters and Assistant Scoutmasters need to complete the Scoutmaster and Assistant Scoutmaster Specific Training and Introduction to Outdoor Leader Skills.
 The committee chairman and committee members should complete Troop Committee Challenge.

 Prior to 2013, the requirements were similar, except leaders were required to complete any five electives from a list of 12.
 These included participation in campouts, Friends of Scouting presentations, parents’ nights or courts of honor, troop money-earning projects, and council or district training events.
 Leaders could also complete Wood Badge or other supplemental training, serve as a merit badge counselor or a troop committee member, work with a Webelos Scout den, help organize or reorganize a troop, or participate in Boy Scout leader roundtables.